jsamudio/cmssw/Configuration/PyReleaseValidation/README.md

 * 0.524: Patatrack, HCAL only, GPU profiling
 * 0.591: Patatrack, full reco with pixel quadruplets, on CPU
 * 0.592: Patatrack, full reco with pixel quadruplets, with automatic offload to GPU if available
+* 0.594: Patatrack, full reco with pixel quadruplets, and Alpaka-based PF, with automatic offload to GPU if available
 * 0.595: Patatrack, full reco with pixel triplets, on CPU
 * 0.596: Patatrack, full reco with pixel triplets, with automatic offload to GPU if available
 * 0.6: HE Collapse (old depth segmentation for 2018)